-There are revenues derived from a single external customer above 10% of total revenue in 2020 (nil in 2022 and 2021).
-In 2020, the Group derived P520.58 million or 99% of its total revenue from a single external customer which pertains to a real estate sale.
+There are no revenues derived from a single external customer above 10% of total revenue in 2023, 2022 and 2021.

 Management monitors the operating results of its business units separately for the purpose of making decisions about resource allocation and performance assessment.